data-lessons/gapminder-R/index.md

 write up the results in a reproducible manner.
 The lessons take seriously the idea that motivation comes before detailed understanding, so some details are omitted for the sake of introducing more, and more-powerful tools, including ggplot, dplyr, tidyr, and knitr.
-Note that this workshop focuses on data management and analysis but does not teach statistical analysis.

 A variety of third party packages are used throughout this workshop.
 These are not necessarily the best, nor are they comprehensive, but they are